instructure/test_advisory_board/pact/ruby/README.md

 `Quiz API` is our service provider for this example.
 It's a simple Sinatra app.
 It resides in the `provider/` directory.

-I chose not to add a database service, though the Quiz API app would certainly need one in order to function.
-I feel the existing code is sufficient for an example of Pact.
-If you can't stand failing specs, then feel free to add a database. :)

 ## Setup

 1. Clone the test_advisory_board repo to your computer